geosoft1/tools/HOWTO.md

 You will be asked for sudo password.
 Don't worry about, is only for installing git.
 Next you will be asked for user and email and Gopei will generate a ssh key for use with git server.

 Also you must provide a password.
 You will be asked for this password at any push on server.
 You may set no password but is unsecure.
+For simplicity you can use the github account password.

         Enter passphrase (empty for no passphrase):
         Enter same passphrase again: